A Multi-Agent LLM Defense Pipeline Against Prompt Injection Attacks: Related Work

 \subsection{Multi-Agent Security Frameworks}

 Recent research explores multi-agent architectures for AI safety.
 Muliarevych \cite{muliarevych2024enhancing} proposed a layered defense system with specialized analyzer and validator agents.
 Gosmar et al. \cite{gosmar2025multi} outline multi-agent frameworks with generator, sanitizer, and policy enforcer components.
-Our work extends these concepts by implementing comprehensive multi-agent pipelines with empirical validation across diverse attack scenarios.
+Our work extends these concepts by implementing comprehensive multi-agent pipelines with empirical validation across diverse attack scenarios, and our analysis shows that the approach is especially effective against high-risk categories such as delegate/tool-manipulation attacks, role-play coercion, reconnaissance/environment leakage, and exfiltration attempts, where undefended systems exhibited the highest baseline ASR.